Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Results and Discussion

 The fit is shown as a solid line in Figure \ref{fig:M_vs_Mstar}, with the shaded region representing the associated uncertainty on the intercept, and is consistent with the \KH\ fit within the uncertainties.

 We stress that our \mstar\ measurements may be susceptible to non-negligible light losses, as they are derived from spectra obtained with 2\,\arcsec\ fibers (see Section \ref{subsec:aperture_effects}).
 For our sample, we estimate that these light losses may lead the total host masses to be underestimated by $\Delta\log M_\ast\simeq 0.19$--0.77\,dex, with a median of 0.46\,dex (see Appendix \ref{app:aperture_corrections} for details).
 The corresponding median correction on $\log\,M_\ast$ is indicated by a horizontal arrow in Figure \ref{fig:M_vs_Mstar}.
-These light losses (and aperture corrections) do not affect the \mbh\ estimates, since these are derived from point-like emission and the SDSS spectra are PSF-calibrated.
-The dotted line in Figure \ref{fig:M_vs_Mstar} shows our fixed-slope fit to the \MM\ relation of the CL-AGN sample after scaling up $M_\ast$ based on the estimated light-losses.
+These light losses (and aperture corrections) do not affect the \mbh\ estimates, since these are derived from pointlike emission and the SDSS spectra are PSF calibrated.
+The dotted line in Figure \ref{fig:M_vs_Mstar} shows our fixed-slope fit to the \MM\ relation of the CL-AGN sample after scaling up $M_\ast$ based on the estimated light losses.
 The resulting fit is

-Figure \ref{fig:M_vs_Mstar} compares our CL-AGNs to samples of classical bulges and elliptical galaxies (except for \RV\, which reports total stellar masses).
-In this context, our non-corrected stellar masses, measured within the 2\arcsec\ SDSS fiber, may serve as a closer approximation to the bulge masses of the CL-AGN hosts, whereas the aperture-corrected values are intended to represent the total stellar mass of the galaxy.
+Figure \ref{fig:M_vs_Mstar} compares our CL-AGNs to samples of classical bulges and elliptical galaxies (except for \RV\, who reports total stellar masses).
+In this context, our noncorrected stellar masses, measured within the 2\arcsec\ SDSS fiber, may serve as a closer approximation to the bulge masses of the CL-AGN hosts, whereas the aperture-corrected values are intended to represent the total stellar mass of the galaxy.
 A precise decomposition of the different host components for our CL-AGNs would require high-quality imaging of these systems in their new, dim state, which is beyond the scope of this work.